kmrinn/Z-cs-elective/README.md

 Only worked on CSS and login.html file for today, made progress with the navigation bar. quite difficult to get the handle of, but I managed to make it work for now.
 I hope for me to improve on how these things work.

  ## March 20, 2024
+ I fixed the Login Page's Nav( HOME AND CATEGORY).
+We are still figuring our Login Page out.
+The positions of the elements and the logo are still not final but we're working on it.